nook1208/english/365-questions/README.md

 But there are also good things that I gained from the experience.
 I always try to look forward to prepare my future.
 So I can get a good score in my university and get a job before I graduate.
 I think there are always pros and cons to everything.

+## Q24.
+When you are 80-years-old, what will matter to you the most?
+My answer is simple.
+Money.
+If I'm 80 years old, I can't work like now anymore.
+Therefore, Money is the most important thing if I'm 80 years old.
+My life would be tragic if I didn't have enough money to live on.
+No matter how much a loved one is around, it will be even more unhappy if she cannot serve a full meal and let her sleep comfortably in a warm house.
+Money is not all of my life, but without it, the reality will affect my personality and eventually lead to unhappy life.

 ## Reference
 https://www.marcandangel.com/2011/03/14/365-thought-provoking-questions-to-ask-yourself-this-year/